 Religious officiants serve as leaders within their particular area of faith and usually perform wedding ceremonies based at their place of worship.
 You may be familiar with common religious leader titles such as rabbi, priest, imam, pastor, revered, or minister, all of whom can perform a wedding ceremony and sign your marriage certificate.

 However, just because you’re working with a religious officiant doesn’t necessarily mean you’re obligated to wed in a church, mosque, temple, or any place of worship.
 For example, many couples have their pastor officiate a wedding ceremony at the beach, in their backyard, or at their chosen venue.
 On the flip side, a Catholic priest might not be able to perform a marriage ceremony unless it’s held at the church.

 Keep in mind that the rules and regulations that come with this type of wedding officiant vary widely by each religious organization and denomination.
 It’s always best to have a conversation with any prospective officiant before finalizing the location and ceremony script.

 In addition to civil and religious wedding officiants, professional officiants–also called celebrants–are licensed and experienced professionals hired to perform your marriage ceremony.
 Most celebrants are well-versed in secular, spiritual, or interfaith ceremonies, but each celebrant likely has their area of specialty.

-In addition to performing your service, these types of wedding officiants will often be able to offer guidance as you write and practice your vows.
+In addition to performing your service on the big day, these types of wedding officiants will often be able to offer guidance as you write and practice your wedding vows.
 They’ll also offer the flexibility to customize your ceremony with any rituals or readings you’d like to include.

 Just like any other member of your wedding vendor team, you’ll want to take the time to meet with potential celebrants before hiring and to ask as many questions as possible upfront.
 Luckily, most celebrants come with years of experience, so you can rest assured they’ll lead your ceremony with the utmost confidence and professionalism.